 Employee happiness is the overall sense of satisfaction, well-being, and purpose employees feel in their roles and workplace environment.

-Employee happiness refers to the overall emotional and psychological satisfaction employees experience in their work environment.
+Employee happiness refers to the emotional and psychological fulfillment employees experience at work.
+In practice, it relies on a combination of critical cultural pillars:

 Does employee happiness increase productivity?